Building a company worth working at

 This table can be scrolled

-Haseko Corporation Haseko Corporation Haseko Group Haseko Corporation Haseko Group Haseko Corporation Haseko Group Haseko Corporation Haseko Group
+Haseko Corporation Haseko Group Haseko Corporation Haseko Group Haseko Corporation Haseko Group Haseko Corporation Haseko Group Haseko Corporation Haseko Group

 Active participation of senior personnel

 As efforts to adapt to the era of aging population in Japan, we believe it is important to secure and promptly train new recruits as a going concern and utilize the wealth of experience, skills and know-how of seniors on an ongoing basis to prepare against the aging population and declining birth rate.
-The Haseko Group has been one of the first organizations to work on the active participation of the elderly, having increased the mandatory retirement age from 60 to 65 in 2005, in view of such factors as developments in the legal system to adapt to the aging society and the effective utilization of human resources as of April 1, 2023, 299 employees are actively working for a certain period of time even after mandatory retirement.
+The Haseko Group has been one of the first organizations to work on the active participation of the elderly, having increased the mandatory retirement age from 60 to 65 in 2005, in view of such factors as developments in the legal system to adapt to the aging society and the effective utilization of human resources.
+As of the end of March 2025, 320 employees are actively working for a certain period of time even after mandatory retirement.

-In the condominium management business, many seniors with extensive life experience approx. 5,000 persons are playing an active role to support condominium management and condominium residents in their daily lives as "life managers" (administration staff).
+In the condominium management business, many seniors with extensive life experience—approximately 6,195 persons as of April 2025—are playing an active role in supporting condominium management and residents in their daily lives as "life managers" (administration staff).

 In 2014, we introduced "Training Workshops for 60-year-old Employees," in which we give such employees the opportunity to look back at their corporate lives and think about how they can make the most of their career, what they can pass on to their successors, and what would be helpful in giving guidance to them.
 We also provide such employees with support in the five-year period until mandatory retirement so that they can engage in their main job and the training of their successors with a high level of motivation.